hexaaproject/hexaa-service-entityids-generator/README.md

-Docker image to generate the SP list for HEXAA backend with metadata source url in the parameters.
+Docker image to generate the SP list (YAML) for HEXAA backend from metadata source (XML) URL in the parameters.

 You can set several metadata source URLs as a comma separated list.

+You can find the built image on [Docker Hub](https://hub.docker.com/r/hexaaproject/hexaa-service-entityids-generator).

 Building
 --------